patrik-fm/patrik.place/README.md

-run `npm start` to deploy build site and deploy local server
+run `npm start` to build site and deploy local server